canonical/ubuntu-pro-client/docs/howtoguides/enable_index.rst

 Enable services
 ***************

-Find out how to enable, disable or check the status of the following services with the Pro Client.
+Enable, disable or check the status of the following services with the Pro
+Client:

 * :ref:`Anbox Cloud <manage-anbox>`
 * :ref:`CC EAL <manage-cc>`